GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/working-with-attachments.md

 In both cases you will implement at least these two methods: `contentViewDidLayout(options: ChatMessageLayoutOptions)` and `contentViewDidUpdateContent`.

 To keep this easy to read we are going to create two classes: `MyCustomAttachmentViewInjector` and `MyCustomAttachmentView`.
-The latter is your custom attachment view, you can implement it programmatically or with interface builder using xibs.
+The latter is your custom attachment view, you can implement it programmatically or with interface builder using XIBs.

 ```swift
 import StreamChat